 Over time, changes will be needed to the standard, including addition of new codes and fields, and occasionally involving changes to existing fields and structures.

-The revision process should ensure:
+The revision process is designed to ensure:

 - The consequences of any change for different stakeholders are identified and considered;